blackgate/ractive-componentify/readme.md

 A versatile browserify tranform for ractive components, folowing the [Ractive.js component specification](https://github.com/ractivejs/component-spec).

-Inspired by ractiveify, it lets you compile the component contents of the script and style tags from a language of your choice.
+Inspired by ractiveify, it lets you compile the component contents of the script and style tags using a language of your choice.

 It also generates sourcemaps that map directly to the component original source.